B2B platform for digital goods

 How do I roll back an order on error?

 An FSM doesn't roll back.
-From processing, on supplier error, transition to failed (terminal); then a separate failed β†’ refunded transition runs the refund.
-No backward edges β€” they break the audit trail.
+From processing, on supplier error, transition to cancelled or failed (terminal).
+No backward edges — they break the audit trail.
+If the FoxReload order failed, check the cancelReason field for context.

 What goes in the audit log for each transition?

-event_id (UUIDv4), order_id, from_state, to_state, timestamp, actor (user_id or 'system'), reason, source_ip, metadata (e.g., supplier_id on processing→delivered).
+event_id (UUIDv4), order_id, from_state, to_state, timestamp, actor (user_id or 'system'), reason, source_ip, metadata (e.g., cancelReason on cancellation).
 Append-only; no updates on existing rows.

 Get FoxReload API access